laurenwisniewski/Case-Study/README.md

 # Similar Image Search Across Fashion Images

 ## Software and platform
-For the project, we used Python and the additional numpy, matplotlib, keras, scipy, and skimage libraries.
-Each of our group members used Mac platforms.
+For the original project, Python was used as well as the additional numpy, matplotlib, keras, scipy, and skimage libraries.

 ## Map of Documentation
 1. DATA folder: The DATA folder includes a "Data" file with a link to the description of the dataset on the Keras website.
 There is also a description of the dataset and class labels in our Data Appendix in this folder.